 They become trapped in a cycle of surviving rather than living.
-All of this impacts upon where care leavers end up as they progress into adulthood, as is clear from these national statistics:
+All of this impacts upon where care leavers end up as they progress into adulthood.

 Staying Close changes things for care leavers.
 The service flips the narrative so that young people are in charge of their transition to independence.
 They decide what support will help them the most and work with staff to come up with a care plan.
 This means care leavers know they have someone who they can rely on for when they need a bit of help.

 Staying Close provides good quality, semi-independent accommodation that is within walking distance of a young person’s former children’s home.